Skip to main content

 Political overview

 Tuvalu became independent from the United Kingdom in October 1978.
 It is a constitutional monarchy with a 16-member unicameral parliament elected every four years.
 Cabinet consists of the Prime Minister, elected by a majority of the members of parliament, and several ministers.
 The Prime Minister is the head of government.
 There are no organised political parties and members usually align with informal groupings.
-Members of Parliament have very close links with their island constituencies.
+Members of Parliament are elected by, and represent, their respective island constituencies.

 Tuvalu held its general election on 26 January 2024, and final election results for all 16 seats were announced on 27 January 2024.
 The Hon Prime Minister Feleti Teo OBE announced the makeup of the Tuvalu Government on 28 February 2024.